namankumar25-art/scheduler/README.md

 ### Creating a Schedule<br/>
 Navigate to http://127.0.0.1:8000/schedule/create/ <br/>
-JSON Configuration For User Input would be as follows: <br/>
+Request Payload would be as follows: <br/>
 ```json
 {
   "instance_id": "<instance_id>",